← Back to blog

 A gender audit is a structured, evidence-based review of how equity, inclusion, and gender dynamics actually show up in your workplace.
 It's not just about your policies—it’s about what those policies mean in practice.

 This audit model was created by the International Labour Organization (ILO).
-It's a globally recognized, credibility-tested process used by organizations aligned with the UN’s Sustainable Development Goals (SDGs).
-I’ve completed formal training in the ILO audit model and tailor each audit to your organizational context.
-A gender audit is a structured, evidence-based review of how equity, inclusion, and gender dynamics actually show up in your workplace.
+It's a globally recognised, credibility-tested process used by organisations aligned with the UN’s Sustainable Development Goals (SDGs).
+I’ve completed formal training in the ILO audit model and tailor each audit to your organisational context.

 What’s Involved?